Alluxio/alluxio/docs/en/Use-Cases.md

 See example use cases from [Starburst Presto](https://www.starburstdata.com/technical-blog/starburst-presto-alluxio-better-together/), [TensorFlow on Azure](https://blogs.msdn.microsoft.com/cloudai/2018/05/01/tensorflow-on-azure-enabling-blob-storage-via-alluxio/).

-## A Single Entry Point for Multiple Data Sources
+## A Single Entry Point for Multiple Data Sources (Data Unification)

 Alluxio provides a mounting API that enables applications to access data across multiple sources in the same filesystem namespace.
 Applications do not need to individually configure connection